+Inland tourism in Malaga has grown a lot.
+Even in the winter months, as the province of Malaga hosts some of the most beautiful landscapes of Spain.

+Here are some of the most impressive views of Malaga.

+The Most Impressive Views Of Malaga

-No wonder that tourism in Malaga has grown so much, even in the winter months, as the province of Malaga hosts some of the most beautiful landscapes of Spain.
+New text — Inland tourism in Malaga has grown a lot.
+Even in the winter months, as the province of Malaga hosts some of the most beautiful landscapes of Spain.

-Here are some of the best views in Malaga.
+Here are some of the most impressive views of Malaga.

 The Most Impressive Views Of Malaga